victorlomi/Github-Search/README.md

 # Github-Search
 A web app for finding information from Github.
 This app allows you to write a search query and get results regarding the users and repositories that match that query.
 You can also get a deeper look at users and repositories by clicking on them.
-All in all, this app will make it easy to find things on Github.
+The purpose of this app is to make it simple to find things on Github.

 **Author: Victor Lominyo**